Once you’ve been diagnosed with hypoglycemia, you can still qualify for life insurance, but it will depend on the specifics of your case.

 A good portion of those with hypoglycemia will qualify for traditional coverage, but not everyone.

-Those who are denied from traditional coverage because of their hypoglycemia can look into several alternatives, including a guaranteed issue life insurance policy.
+Those who are denied traditional coverage because of their hypoglycemia can look into several alternatives, including a guaranteed issue life insurance policy (discussed below).

-Our goal today is to explain the life insurance process application more in-depth, specifically how it pertains to those with hypoglycemia.
+Our goal here is to explain the life insurance application process in more depth, as it pertains to those with hypoglycemia.

 When the level of sugar (or glucose) in your blood falls too low, a number of serious symptoms present themselves.

-Chief among these are anxiety, confusion, shakiness, and heart palpitations.
+Chief among these are heart palpitations, confusion, shakiness, and anxiety.
 Many people also experience extreme hunger, fatigue, and excessive sweating.

 Still others experience symptoms like dry or tingling lips, nausea or vomiting, blurred vision, slurred speech, and irritability.

-The most severe symptoms which occur only with a severe case of hypoglycemia include seizure or even falling unconscious.
+The most serious symptoms, which occur only with a severe case of hypoglycemia, include seizure or even falling unconscious.

-Getting a handle on your hypoglycemia by starting treatment early is the key to managing the disease.
+Getting a handle on your hypoglycemia by starting treatment early is essential to managing the disease.

 And managing the disease not only translates to a better quality of life, but a better chance of receiving traditional life insurance coverage as well.